Cluedrew/little-scribe/scribbler/README.md

 blocks like `)))]))]))` because the deep nesting suddenly ends.
 With this rule `.........` becomes `.`.
 Also I have found it to actually be pretty intuitive in my test writes.

+Problem:
+The language does not have a call syntax.
+I didn't notice right away because you fill in parameters (a way to not fill in parameters is planned) but that is dependant on having parameters.
+Hence there is no way to seperate a zero- argument function from a value.

+Context works well enough in many situations.
+If the value would not be used anyways, don't evaluate the function producing it.
+Which only becomes an issue with functions as values.
+If you want to pass in a zero argument function, how do you keep it from being called?
+Solutions:
+1. Go pure functional: the distiction no longer needs to be made.
+This will probably be my temparary solution.
+2. Force Arguments: If you want a zero argument function, you have to add in an unused argument to pass it when you want to call it.
+3. Wrapper: A special language context forces one behaviour, while the other is default.